-Table 21 Guidance and Manufacturer's Declaration of Electromagnetic Immunity (Portable Equipment)
+Table 19 Guidance and Manufacturer's Declaration of Electromagnetic Immunity (Portable Equipment)

+&lt;sup>a Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, armature radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
+To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
 If the measured field strength in the location in which the X-Ray Detector is used exceeds the applicable RF compliance level above, the XRD should be observed to verify normal operation.
 If abnormal performance is observed, additional measures may be necessary, such as re-orienting or relocating the X-Ray Detector.